 - When seen from the ground it is impossible to see the figures

 - Most of the lines are ten to thirty centimeters deep.

 - Climate change could cause damage to the lines, as it would only take a small amount of water to wash the lines away.

-Which every way you want to see the Nazca Lines, by the tower or by plane, do not miss the mysterious Nazca Lines a must see on you Peruvian vacation.
+Whichever way you want to see the Nazca Lines, by the tower or by plane, do not miss the mysterious Nazca Lines, a must-see on your Peruvian vacation.
 Worth the money and the effort.